ohir/oconf-std/README.md

       - Indentation does not matter but is defined for human read.
       - Long values may span many lines and still keep indent line.

-    All but one OConf syntax elements are more than less customary:
+    All but one OCONF syntax elements are more than less customary:

         :   colon surrounded by spaces is the key/value separator.
+        ^^  Section, a named record, is the basic structure block.
+        []  [List], {Dict}, <Set> and (Group) can structure data, too.
-        "   whole line comment may start with ", # or / (usually as //).
+        #"  whole line comment starts with " ! # or / (usually two of).
         //  two slashes after a space make a comment to the end of line.
-        >>  Section, a named record, dictionary or list, is the basic structure block.

     The only new syntax element to learn and remember is 'value pragma'